 There is limited evidence that:

-This information is based on research from our Continuous Update Project (CUP).
+This information is based on research from our Global Cancer Update Programme (CUP Global).

 Medicines used to suppress the immune system after organ transplantation are associated with increased risk of skin cancers, particularly squamous cell carcinoma.

 Infection with human papilloma virus (HPV) can cause squamous cell carcinomas of the skin, especially in people whose immune systems are compromised.